 The cause of CRPS is not known.
 The condition likely results from several factors.
 It may involve overactivity of the sympathetic nervous system.
-This directs automatic body functions that a person cannot control.
 Inflammation may also play a role in the disorder.

 Factors that may increase your risk of CRPS include:

 Symptoms usually appear after an injury.
 The most important symptom of CPRS is prolonged pain that may be constant or severe.
-There are different types and ranges of pain.
-Types of pain include burning, throbbing, aching, squeezing, or shooting.
+Pain is typically described as burning, throbbing, aching, squeezing, or shooting.

 Symptoms of CRPS change over time and may include:

 - Sensitivity to touch or even a light breeze

 - Hair and nails that become brittle and crack

 - Abnormal movement in the arm or leg, such as a tremor, jerking, or spasms

 - A pale, blue, and/or shiny look to the skin

 - Limited joint movement